On 11 March 2022 the General Assembly of the ACEEEO decided on dissolution of the Association.

 The information on this page reflects the structure of the Association before the dissolution.

 The Association of European Election Officials (ACEEEO) has been promoting the institutionalization and professionalization of democratic procedures in the regions, as a non-profit, regional organization, which is independent of political parties and governments with a legal standing based on international law.

 In past years, we expanded our programming to better support our own members as well as others in the region facing similar issues.
-We now employ a decade and a half of experience to conduct targeted professional development seminars and training, organize election observation missions, and collect election-related materials.
+We now employ more than two decades of experience to conduct targeted professional development seminars and training, organize election observation missions, and collect election-related materials.
 We also maintain a Documentation Centre with information on election law and administration, voter education, election results, and other useful topics.

 When the ACEEEO was established our region was on its way towards democracy.
 On the basis of 15 years of experience, in 2006 we considered that it was time to become an Association of Election Officials without any regional limitation and to open new perspectives in the inter-regional co-operation of electoral experts.
 On our 15th Jubilee Annual Conference in 2006, in Jurmala (Latvia) we adopted our new strategy and new name.
 Such as the Association of European Election Officials, we have been determined to make new efforts to widen the scope of our cooperation with election stakeholders.
 The ACEEEO membership is open to electoral management bodies as institutions, individual experts and election professionals, and organizations supporting the electoral process.
 Currently, 25 EMBs, state-level associations of election officials, and two international non-profit organizations have signed the Charter.
 The Association has the following organs: General Assembly, the Executive Board, the Secretariat and the Advisory Board under the Secretary General.